kubeshop/tracetest-cloud-charts/docs/install-production-cluster.md

 ## DNS

-Tracetest needs to be accessible from outside the cluster, exposed via a [Traefik's](#Traefik) IngressRoute.
+Tracetest needs to be accessible from a DNS route.
+We recommend you to use an exposed [Traefik's](#Traefik) IngressRoute.
 For this, it requires a DNS-resolvable name.
 You can use a public DNS, an intranet DNS, or even hostfile based, as long as clients can resolve the hostnames to the correct IPs.